ViveNoctem/Floor2Drift/README.md

 #### dbPath
 The path to the file containing the floor database.

-The library analyzes the first class with the `@Databse` annotation and will generate drift equivalents for entities, daos, etc. used in this database.

 #### rootPath
 The path to the root of the project to be converted (parent directory of lib directory)